 Going Stainless Steel: A Step Up in Accuracy

 You can’t abuse a stainless steel barrel and expect it to maintain the level of accuracy as when you first purchased it.
-Magazine dumps, cooking bacon on the barrel, and punishing the steel by frequent high volume shooting sessions will kill the accuracy of your SS barrel faster than it will Chrome or Melonited barrels.
+Magazine dumps, cooking bacon on the barrel, and punishing the steel with frequent high volume shooting sessions will kill the accuracy of your SS barrel slightly faster than it will Chrome or Melonited barrels.
 Prolonged heat can erode the throat of the barrel and your accuracy will go south in a hurry.
-Throat erosion eventually kills accuracy.
+Throat erosion is what eventually kills accuracy.
 If you like shooting as fast as you can pull the trigger, go melonite or chrome.

 So what should you look for?
 A 1/7 or 1/8 twist, a .223 Wylde chamber, made of 416R steel in medium or heavy contour.
 This combination will net you a barrel that can stabilize anything that will fit into the AR, with a blend of SS that will have a great service life for a steel barrel, and in a contour that will soak up some of the heat to maintain accuracy.
 A .223 wylde chamber is generally considered to be more accurate than a barrel with a 5.56 chamber.

 Avoid SS barrels with a 1/9 twist.
 If the barrel cannot stabilize those heavier loadings, then you just limited yourself in potential long-range accuracy even if it shoots sub MOA with 55 grain ammo.
 You may want MORE and this barrel won’t be able to give it to you.

 $ How Much Should I Spend?

 I have seen stainless match barrels run $500+ dollars.
 Is that the price you should pay for accuracy?